Severe Weather / Lightning

 - Immediately seek shelter in a substantial building.

 - DO NOT seek shelter under trees during thunderstorms.

-- Avoid using the telephone or any electrical appliances.
-Use phones
+- Avoid using hard wired corded telephones or any electrical appliances.
+Cell phones are a safe alternative.

-- Do not take a bath or shower during a thunderstorm.
+- Avoid plumbing—do not take a bath, shower, or wash your hands during a thunderstorm.

 If Caught Outdoors and No Shelter Is Nearby: